 Teaching Foreign, Comparative and International Legal Research

-Everything you need to help you pull together a class teaching foreign, comparative and/or international law (FCIL) can be found in our Syllabi and Course Material Database
+According to a recent informal survey by Vicki Szymczak, Library Director & Associate Professor of Law at the University of Hawaii, there are 32 law schools offering some type of Foreign, Comparative and/or International Legal Research classes!
+If you are involved in the teaching of FCIL topics, everything you need to help you pull together a class teaching foreign, comparative and/or international law (FCIL) can be found in our Syllabi and Course Material Database

 , and check out our compilation of course descriptions below:

 Fordham University School of Law - International/Foreign Legal Research Workshop